 The largest of the four main volcanic islands (Honshu, Hokkaido, Shikoku and Kyushu) is Honshu which is home to both Tokyo and Kyoto.
 If time is limited, these two cities are a ‘must’ to unravel the contrast between the high-tech captivating capital and the ancient traditions of Kyoto.

-With a little more time, we can suggest other destinations that Japan’s high speed train network places within easy access of these cities.
+With a little more time, we can suggest other sites that are within easy reach of these cities thanks to Japan’s high speed train network.
 Hakone, Nikko, Nara, Hakone, Kanazawa, Osaka and Hiroshima are all possibilities.
 Our experts on the ground can gain access to private gardens and share the history of these incredible places.

 Wix Squared has some exceptional guides to get you under the skin of the country including:

 - A specialist in botany

 - An expert in antique and contemporary ceramics